braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ---
-nav_title: Implementation Guide
+nav_title: Implementation Guide (Advanced)
 platform: iOS
 page_order: 7
-description: "This implementation guide covers Content Card code considerations, three use cases built by our team, accompanying code snippets, and guidance on logging impressions, clicks, and dismissals."
+description: "This advanced implementation guide covers Content Card code considerations, three use cases built by our team, accompanying code snippets, and guidance on logging impressions, clicks, and dismissals."
 ---

 # Content Card Implementation Guide

-> This implementation guide covers Content Card code considerations, three use cases built by our team, accompanying code snippets, and guidance on logging impressions, clicks, and dismissals.
+> This optional and advanced implementation guide covers Content Card code considerations, three use cases built by our team, accompanying code snippets, and guidance on logging impressions, clicks, and dismissals.
 Visit our Braze Demo Repository [here](https://github.com/braze-inc/braze-growth-shares-ios-demo-app)!
 Please note that this implementation guide is centered around a Swift implementation, but Objective-C snippets are provided for those interested.

 ## Code Considerations